 Together, Lilly, NASCAR and Ryan Reed seek to inspire fans impacted by diabetes to better manage the disease and remind them to stay confident and persevere, even when it gets hard.

 ABOUT RYAN REED

 Ryan Reed grew up in Bakersfield, California, watching his dad race and fell in love with the sport.
 His own racing career started early, when Ryan captured the Kid’s Kart Track Championship at age four.
-At the age of 17, Ryan made the long move from California to North Carolina, to surround himself with the racing community.
 In February 2011, just as his career was reaching new heights, Ryan received life-changing news.
 He was diagnosed with type 1 diabetes and told he would never race again.
-Instead of giving up, Ryan found a doctor who assured him that through hard work he could still race.
-Ryan continues to see his doctor regularly.
+Instead of giving up, Ryan found a doctor who assured him that with hard work and disciplined diabetes management, he could still race.

 Ryan continues to work closely with his doctor on a treatment plan that works for him and includes eating healthy, exercising and taking treatment as prescribed.

 Racing full time in the NASCAR® Xfinity Series since 2014, Ryan drives the No. 16 Drive Down A1C Lilly Diabetes Ford Mustang.
 Recording two career wins thus far, Ryan won the 2015 and 2017 season openers at Daytona International Speedway.
 He continues to be an inspiration among the millions of people impacted by diabetes, proving that through hard work and perseverance, you can achieve your dreams.

 NASCAR® is a registered trademark of the National Association for Stock Car Auto Racing, Inc.